-This year, to celebrate our Silver Anniversary, we have raised the prize money to 1st: £750, 2nd: £300 and 3rd: £200 in all three categories.
-We are continuing to offer the Hilly Cansdale local poetry prize of £100 and the Wyvern local short story prize, also £100.
-In addition there will be a £100 local prize in the Book for Children category.
+To celebrate our Silver Anniversary, we raised the prize money to 1st: £750, 2nd: £300 and 3rd: £200 in all three categories.
+We also presented the Hilly Cansdale local poetry prize and the Wyvern local short story prize, both £100.

-Gillian Clarke, National Poet of Wales from 2008 – 2016, will judge the competition.
+Gillian Clarke, National Poet of Wales from 2008 – 2016, judged the poetry competition.
 Gillian, one of our leading modern poets, was awarded the Queen’s Gold Medal for Poetry in 2010 and the Wilfred Owen Award in 2012.
 She has written for radio, and has translated poetry and prose from Welsh.
-Her last collection Ice was shortlisted for the TS Eliot Award in 2012 and her next collection Zoology is due to be published in August 2017.
+Her last collection Ice was shortlisted for the TS Eliot Award in 2012 and her most recent collection Zoology was published in August 2017.

 Terms and Conditions